| 0 | 1 Comment

 Better Than Traditional Foot Care Tools?

-If the sight of little crumbs of your feet is offensive, you can disassemble the Ped Egg with your eyes closed, it's that simple.
-Dump the crumbs in the trash and the unsightly mess is gone.
+If the sight of little crumbs of your feet is offensive, then you can disassemble the Ped Egg with your eyes closed — it’s that simple.
+Dump the crumbs in the trash, and the unsightly mess is gone.

-The Ped Egg is far safer than razor callus removers.
-With better control, you're less likely to remove more skin than you intend to.
-Plus, callus razors can't follow the contour of your foot, making it easier to injure the skin to the point of bleeding.
+The Ped Egg foot file is far safer than razor callus removers.
+With better control, you’re less likely to remove more skin than you intend to.
+Also, callus razors can’t follow the contour of your foot — so it’s easier to injure the skin to the point of bleeding.

 Any Downsides?